Raunak-Sarmacharya/kcn-seniors-docs/docs/event-management/event-protection.md

    - No additional configuration needed

 **Best Practices:**
-- Include general location area in public description (e.g., "Flatrock Community Center area")
+- Include general location area in public description (e.g., "[Location] Community Center area")
 - Save specific addresses only in EventPrime's venue fields
 - Test event visibility by logging out or using different user accounts
 - Use descriptive event categories for better organization